 It will come as no surprise that the Leetgion brand has appeared out of the blue like so many new entrances into the gaming peripheral market.
 Leetgion is not a complete unknown tho, they originated from Thermalright in 2010.
 Thermalright has a well-deserved reputation for making high-quality cooling solutions for the PC enthusiast market.

 The hellion mouse is primarily targeted to RTS games, especially Starcraft 2.
 As you can see from the picture throughout this review most of the features are based around optimal performance for RTS players.
 I had to keep reminding myself about this throughout, this mouse is very much surgeon's scalpel and not a sledgehammer.
 If you are an RTS player looking for the right tool for the job then this mouse should be on your list to check out.

 The first thing that strikes me about the Hellion is the rather odd but bland appearance of it.

 The other odd things that you will notice are:

-The Profile switcher is located on the bottom of the mouse, and is a large and easy to access wheel, also referred to as the "Race" selector.
-The profiles are labeled very well and rotating the profile selector will also change the backlight of the mouse.
+The Profile switcher is located on the bottom of the mouse and is large and easy to access wheel, also referred to as the "Race" selector.
+The profiles are labelled very well and rotating the profile selector will also change the backlight of the mouse.
 The tail backlight for each profile can be defined in the Hellion configurator, along with other options.
-You will also notice that profile 2, 3 and 4 are labeled as Terran, Zerg and Protoss.
+You will also notice that profile 2, 3 and 4 are labelled as Terran, Zerg and Protoss.